-Alcohol Addiction Counsellor In Leeds
+Alcohol Counsellor and Alcoholism Help In Leeds

 Drinking alcohol is engrained into our UK society and culture and it is perceived as being totally acceptable to drink pretty much wherever and whenever we please, but alcohol addiction, or alcoholism, is becoming more and more of a recognised problem.

 We drink alcohol after work, with meals, we drink to celebrate or commiserate, at sporting events and social occasions, it's on our T.V's, it's on the high street ..... it's everywhere!
 Alcohol consumption is around us all the time, and for most people that's fine, there is a choice as to when, where and how much alcohol they consume, but for some of us, it can become more of a problem.